 PaperLESS isn’t just for converting paper files to an electronic format.
 You can also add the contents of emails and file attachments to your document store, where they are immediately searchable and accessible.
 Once captured within the document store, they can be backed up (so no files are ever lost), while support for versioning ensures that your team members can roll back documents to previous versions, if needed.

 Because of the significant savings in staff time and physical storage space, PaperLESS can easily pay for itself.
 “If your company bills time by the hour, investing in this service is a no brainer.
-Even if you don’t, you can still recover a significant number of work hours in productivity,” she points out.
+Even if you do not, you can still recover a significant number of work hours in productivity,” she points out.

 Share this article